 ________________________

-- I can tell you that we have had nothing less than top notch service with Vicki Keane.
-Her assistance with our human resource needs is the true measure of professionalism.
-Her expertise in staffing, employee benefits and legal issues has proved to be exceptional.
+- I can tell you that we have had nothing less than top notch service with Keane HR Consulting.
+Their assistance with our human resource needs is the true measure of professionalism.
+Their expertise in staffing, employee benefits and legal issues has proved to be exceptional.
 I would highly recommend Vicki and her company to anyone looking to ease the burden of all their human resource needs.

-Melynda Brantly-Brown, Clinical Office Manager for a Large Medical Practice Client of Vicki Keane since 2005
+Melynda Brantly-Brown, Clinical Office Manager for a Large Medical Practice Client of Keane HR Consulting since 2005

 ______________________________________________________